 - Authentic Human Sexuality: An Integrated Christian Approach by Judith K. Balswick and Jack O. Balswick

-- The resource provides information about theological ideologies in order to help the reader understand the similarities and differences between these ideologies and biblical equality.
-Examples:
+- Provides information about theological ideologies to help the reader understand the similarities and differences between these ideologies and biblical equality:

 - Who's Tampering With the Trinity?
 An Assessment of the Subordination Debate by Millard J. Erickson